LaunchCodeEducation/data-analysis/src/assignments/final-project.rst

 When finished cleaning your data, make sure to push your changes up to Github including your new cleaned dataset.
-Copy the link to your Github repository and paste it into the submission box in Canvas for Graded Assignment #4: Checkpoint 3 and click submit.
+Copy the link to your Github repository and paste it into the submission box in Canvas for Graded Assignment #4: Checkpoint 3 and click *Submit*.

 .. _checkpoint4: